aaron-xheres/grantools-extension/README.md

 2. Open the extension pop-up (click on the extension icon)
 3. Select the options and settings and it should automatically work

-- Note that the extension may sometimes not work properly (e.g. attacks/summons not refreshing)

 ```
 - Refresh Icon: Auto Refresh
 - Repeat Icon: Repeat Stage